Grass Valley Vocal Jazz

 Committee Roles

-Natalie currently serves as the K-8 General Music and Vocal Jazz Chair on the Education Committee of the
+Natalie currently serves on the K-8 General Music and Vocal Jazz Education Committee of the

 NATALIE'S PHILOSOPHY